 Good Samaritan Laws or 911 Immunity Laws in Utah are laws to encourage you to call for help if you or someone you know is overdosing on drugs or alcohol.
 Many people avoid calling 911 out of fear they will be arrested or civilly charged.
 These laws protect you from arrest if you act in good faith, stay with the person overdosing, and are honest with authorities about the substances involved.9

 There is a standing order for naloxone to be dispensed by pharmacists to family and friends of anyone who could potentially overdose from opioids.
 This standing order has made a difference in reducing the number of overdose deaths.10

 If you are ready for drug rehab in Utah, take time to research, ask questions, check reviews, and find the best program for you.
-Search for “drug rehab near me” or “alcohol rehab near me” online if you are able to research yourself, or consider calling our 24/7 helpline to receive assistance in narrowing your Utah drug rehab choices.
+Search for “drug rehab” or “alcohol rehab” online if you are able to research yourself, or consider calling our 24/7 helpline to receive assistance in narrowing your Utah drug rehab choices.
 We can quickly connect you with any drug or alcohol rehab in Utah.

 - Utah Department of Health.
 (2021).
 Utah’s Public Health Data Resource: Public Health Indicator-Based Information System.

 - Utah Department of Human Services.
 (2021).
 Public Substance Use Disorder Treatment.

 - Substance Abuse and Mental Health Services Administration.
 (2021).
 State Data Tables and Reports from the 2019-2020 NSDUH.